Regular Exercise and Chronic Disease

 - Type II Diabetes Mellitus:

 Asthma is a reactive airway disease characterized by shortness of breath, coughing, and wheezing.
-It is due to constriction of the smooth muscle around the airways, a swelling of the mucosal cells and increased secretion of mucous.
+It is due to constriction of the smooth muscle around the airways, a swelling of the mucosal cells and increased secretion of mucus.
 It can be caused by an allergic reaction, exercise, infections, emotion or other environmental irritants.

 Approximately 80% of asthmatics experience asthma attacks during exercise (exercise-induced asthma).